metacreature/recipes/README.md

 - _lib/setup.en.sql

 `language/{your language-code}.lang.php` and `emails/password.request.email.{your language-code}.html` are obvious.<br />
 The default-units in `_lib/setup.{your language-code}.sql` are tricky.
 The default-units have to match the 'ingredients_parser_unit_translator' list in `language/parse_original_text.{your language-code}.js`.
 If a regular expression in this list matches it will be replaced by the keys.
 You have to change the regular expressions to every possible variant of a unit.
 For eg. kilogram, there are 'kg', 'kilo' and 'kilogram' as a variant.
-Its recommended to use case-insensitive regular expressions<br /><br />
+Its c to use case-insensitive regular expressions<br /><br />
 In `language/parse_original_text.{your language-code}.js` you will have to change the regular expression for detecting an alternate ingredient (variable 'ingredients_parser_or') with all its variants.